binfalse/binfalse.de/software/browser-extensions/yourls-firefox-webextension/index.md

 Double-click the YOURLS shorter and you will find the following menu:

-{% include image.html url="/assets/media/pics/2017/yourls-firefox/preferences.png" img="/assets/media/pics/2017/yourls-firefox/preferences-preview.png" title="Preferences of the YOURLS Firefox extension" caption="Preferences of the YOURLS Firefox extension" %}
+{% include image.html align="aligncenter" url="/assets/media/pics/2017/yourls-firefox/preferences.png" img="/assets/media/pics/2017/yourls-firefox/preferences-preview.png" title="Preferences of the YOURLS Firefox extension" caption="Preferences of the YOURLS Firefox extension" %}